The Crucible Theme of Justice

 - What is the concept of justice, according to Parris, Hathorne, and Danforth?

 - What is Proctor’s concept of justice?
 How does it differ from that of other characters, such as Elizabeth?

 - Does the play take a stand on the question of whether people have an innate sense of justice?
 For example, do young people and the uneducated fare any better with questions of justice than educated people do?

 Chew on This

 Only those characters who have fallen and admit to committing grave errors possess anything close to a sense of justice.

-In a play that seems hostile to religion, the ending is especially ironic.
-John Proctor receives no justice on earth, so the only way that we can think he receives justice would be in some other realm.
+In a play that seems hostile to religion, the ending is especially pointed.
+John Proctor receives no justice on earth, so the only way that we assume he receives justice would be in some other realm.